jakimfett/functions.sh/doc/app/miNAS.md

 Functional Requirements:
 * Low overhead
     The target server hardware is an original raspberry pi, you do the math.

 * cross platform client
     Our users bring their own devices (much to our chagrin).
     Server, desktop, notebook, embedded application, and mobile.
     Must be available on Debian and Kodi, Windows, OSX, Android, and iOS.
         Blackberry and Windows Phone are nice-to-haves, but non-essential.

 * open source
     Gotta be able to compile it ourselves, yo.

 * Security as a core development focus
-    Tacked-on security is like tacked-on love.
+    Tacked-on-at-the-last-minute security is like afterthought love.
     Never trust it.
+    Not with your private data, and definitely not with your life.

+Functional warning signs:
+* Single user architecture with monologic backend methodology.
+    If we're using server time to operate this system, it needs to server more than one user.
+* Host/frontend lockin for the backend.
+    If all you're doing over the http(s) protocol is a clickable file list, it needs to run on something other than Apache2.
+Seriously.
+* Dead or MajorForked.
+    If the original developer instigates a public fork, something went seriously wrong.

+Nice to haves:
-    ...built in client-side de-duplication subsystem would be nice, could that be built into the file-upload processing?
+...a built in client-side de-duplication subsystem would be nice,
+    could that be built into the file-upload processing?

 ### Why not Unison, or Syncthing, or FreeNAS, or...?